Unidata/netcdf-fortran/docs/netcdf-f77.md

     or NF\_GLOBAL for a global attribute.

  `NAME`
 :   Attribute name.
-Attribute name conventions are assumed by some
+Attribute name conventions are amed by some
     netCDF generic applications, e.g., ‘units’ as the name for a string attribute that gives the units for a netCDF variable.
 See [(netcdf)Attribute Conventions](netcdf.html#Attribute-Conventions)
-    section ‘Attribute Conventions’ in The NetCDF Users Guide.
+    ‘Attribute Conventions’ in The NetCDF Users Guide.

  `XTYPE`
 :   One of the set of predefined netCDF external data types.
 The type of